anvetsu/reo/docs/tut.md

 <a name="simp"></a>
 ## Simple Calculations

-For simple data objects, like numbers and booleans, Motto behaves like any traditional programming
+For simple data objects, like numbers and booleans, Reo behaves like any traditional programming
 language:

 ```lisp